FletchMcKee/liquid/README.md

 The minimum API level that will display the liquid effects is 33 (Android 13).
 This is effectively a RuntimeShader library, so this limits what is possible for API 32 and lower.

 - **API 31+** - RenderEffects are available, so we will still create a frost effect using Android's [BlurEffect](https://github.com/androidx/androidx/blob/7cca76e55aaa9c2ff1a038bac0fa2b91cd04dcff/compose/ui/ui-graphics/src/androidMain/kotlin/androidx/compose/ui/graphics/AndroidRenderEffect.android.kt#L50).
 We also draw a lower quality version of the edge effect.
-To disable, you can set the `LiquidScope.edge` property to 0f.
-The `LiquidScope.refraction` and `LiquidScope.curve` properties are ignored.
-The `LiquidScope.tint` and `LiquidScope.shape` values produce the same effect as API 33+.
+To disable, you can set the `edge` property to 0f.
+The `refraction`, `curve` and `dispersion` properties are ignored.
+The `tint`, `shape` and `saturation` values produce the same effect as API 33+.
-- **API 30 and lower** - Has all of the above features outside of the frost effect.
+- **API 30 and lower** - Has all of the above features outside of the `frost` effect.

 #### Node Hierarchy